 Written by Rich Forestano Thursday, 21 November 2013 00:00

-State Senator Jack Martins of the 7th Senate District moderated the talk.
-Martins’ team selected 38 questions out of 250 submitted by interested parties.
-The primary concerns stemmed from four main issues: application of the standards, teacher evaluations, testing and student privacy.
+State Senator Jack Martins of the 7th Senate District moderated the talk, selecting 38 questions out of 250 submitted—specific to the application of the standards, evaluations, testing and privacy—to lob at the Commissioner.

-Parents angrily questioned the one-size-fits-all approach that seems to underlie the standards—the “common” in common core.
-Mineola parent Gina DaRocha was first up, and said that the new state standards will hinder teachers instructing students with disabilities, who need extra help.
+At the forum, parents angrily questioned the one-size-fits-all approach that seems to underlie the standards—the “common” in common core.
+Mineola parent Gina DaRocha said that the new state standards will hinder teachers instructing students with disabilities, who need extra help.